The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 Offering a Muiraquitã meant:

-Its strength does not come from the one who wears it, but from the one who gives it.
+Its strength does not come from the wearer, but from the person who offers it.

 • protection;